Immediate Response 24: Virginia National Guard conducts Blank Fire Exercise

 |0

-This work, Immediate Response 24: Virginia National Guard conducts Blank Fire Exercise [Image 16 of 16], by SSG Randis Monroe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Immediate Response 24: Virginia National Guard conducts Blank Fire Exercise, by SSG Randis Monroe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT